kyma-project/control-plane/components/provisioner/README.md

 ## Overview

-The Runtime Provisioner is a Compass component responsible for provisioning, installing, and deprovisioning clusters with Kyma (Kyma Runtimes).
+The Runtime Provisioner is a Kyma Control Plane component responsible for provisioning, installing, and deprovisioning clusters with Kyma (Kyma Runtimes).
 The relationship between clusters and Runtimes is 1:1.

 For more details, see the Runtime Provisioner [documentation](https://github.com/kyma-project/control-plane/tree/master/docs/provisioner).